Nguyen-Manh-Kha/SDL2_GameProject/README.md

-Explaining game idea:
-  - You are a normal forest ranger but one day, the fire suddenly breaks out in the forest and you have no other choice but to become a fire-fighter to save the forest
-  - You are equipped with a small water tank to keep water and a water gun to put out fire
-    + The water animation will be built by using particle effect
-    + After a certain amount of time of spraying water, you will have to get to a point ( a lake / a well ? ) to recharge
-  - Thanks to the advance of technology, you are also equipped with a protective suit that can protect you from the fire, the suit along with the heavy water tank means that you cannot jump, but you are completely fire-proof, but the trees aren't, so you better save them before they burn down
-  - The trees, the burning effect and how the fire spreads (on progress and will be updated)

 11/3/2025:
   - Create moving background with 2 background images in a loop ( background.cpp file )
     + The main idea of the code is using a term called " Parallax scrolling "